-On a Windows computer, the SYNC I/O Setup utility requires a non-standard 8-pin to 9-pin cable to connect SYNC I/O to a serial or COM port on the computer.
+• Non-standard 8-pin to 9-pin cable to connect SYNC I/O to a COM port or serial port on a Windows computer.
 Wiring instructions for making the required cable are in Appendix C, "Wiring Diagrams and Pin Assignments."